Panic disorder; Phobias; Panic attacks

 People with GAD often have accompanying symptoms such as sweating, nausea, diarrhea, and an extreme startle response.
 They may also have other health conditions associated with stress such as irritable bowel syndrome and headaches.
 It is very common for GAD to occur along with another type of anxiety disorder or depression disorder.

-Panic disorder is characterized by periodic attacks of anxiety or terror (panic attacks).
+Panic disorder is characterized by periodic attacks of extreme anxiety or terror (panic attacks).